BradleyCai/ucr-class-map/README.md

 button and authorizing this application to access your calendar, your course information will be sent to Google using their official APIs in order to add your courses to your calendar for the given quarter.
 This app will only create new events for the course schedule you provide.
-Your calendar is not otherwise not read/written to in any way.</sub>
+Your calendar is otherwise not read/written to in any way.</sub>
 [GitHub Pages](https://bradleycai.github.io/ucr-schedule-visualizer/)
 --------------------------------------------------------